ad3109/SAT/README.md

 2) Defi for tokenized commodities exchanges and lastly,...
 3) Tradfi for legacy commodities markets where live spot pricing is more appealing than regulated futures

-SAT is diversified to hold its' peg and specifically targets commodities markets where spot is more appealing and/or regions looking to divest from USD;
-though it can be used as currency in other scenarios.
-Commodities run the economy as all products and services require them.
+Target Customers: SAT is diversified to hold its' peg and specifically targets commodities markets where spot is more appealing and/or in regions where soverigns are looking to divest from USD; though it can be used as currency in many other scenarios.
+Commodities run the economy because all products and services require them.
 Commodities are also the second larget market, second only to securities.
 Strategic commodities are preferred over fiat simply becuase they are not bound by arbitrary physical regulation and hold significant off-chain value.

 If we are successful, Bitcoin's volatility will end as it will be used for its' intended purpose - P2P electronic cash in a global marketplace with very large trade volume.
 Thus, the SAT project will fulfill Satoshi's goal for a universal P2P electronic cash system.